What is fibre internet for businesses?

 The prices of these two services are also slightly different.
 Fibre to the cabinet starts from around £20+ per month, it is slightly cheaper because the speed you receive and the reliability is worse compared to fibre to the premises.
 This is because copper lines cannot carry as much speed compared to fibre, also copper degrades over distance whereas fibre doesn’t.

 In term of speed, Fibre to the premises is far superior.
 Speeds of up to 1GB download can be reached (not guaranteed though), but max upload speed will be less because broadband is asymmetrical.
-Whereas, Fibre to the cabinet’s max speeds are 80mb download and 20mb upload.
+Whereas, FTTC speeds are currently maxed out at 80mb download and 20mb upload.

 Pros and Cons of fibre internet